CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 mom holding baby and smiling

-Before baby’s arrival, you probably spent countless hours scouring baby name lists, mulling over the options and maybe even polling friends and family.
-You might have Googled your top name pick and practiced writing it, saying it, maybe even yelling it.
-Now that baby is here, their name is constantly on your lips—so it’s natural to wonder: When do babies recognize their name?
-From responding to their name to learning to say and spell it, here’s a timeline of what to expect as kids move from the baby stage to preschool.
+Before baby’s arrival, you spent countless hours scouring baby name lists, mulling over the options and potentially polling family and friends.
+You might have googled your top name pick and practiced writing it, saying it, maybe even yelling it.
+And now that baby’s here, their name is constantly on your lips, so it’s natural to wonder: When do babies recognize their name?
+Here, experts break down when babies learn their name and start to respond to it.

-Can’t wait to call baby by name and see them respond?
 “At the 9-month well visit we expect babies to turn their heads briefly when their name is called,” says Julie Capiola, MD, a pediatrician at Premier Pediatrics in New York City.
-But Capiola emphasizes that “all development is on a continuum,” and some babies may respond to their name a little earlier or a little later.
-“What’s important is that their overall social development is progressing, and that they’re doing things like responding to what you say and do, and making their own noises to try and get your attention,” she says.
+But Capiola emphasizes that "all development is on a continuum;” some babies may respond to their name a little earlier or a little later.
+“What’s important is that their overall social development is progressing, and that they’re doing things like responding to what you say and do, and making their own noises to try and get your attention,” Capiola adds.

 Related Video